muffinista/gopher2000/README.markdown

 Or, you can use the equally awesome [ncat](http://nmap.org/ncat/), which is basically the successor to netcat.
-In general, I find that ncat works better.
+In general, I find that ncat works better, particularly if you're using non-blocking operations.
 Here's an example of it in operation:

 ```
 #